 One of the things I recommend is sharing your work on social media.
 Millions of people use social media every day, and it is one way you can advertise your services.
 Use multiple social media platforms for promoting your services.
 The more social platforms you use, the more growth potential you have, so use them wisely.

 Finding customers is easier said than done, but not impossible.
 Most freelance platforms bring the clients to you, so that takes a lot, not all of the work out of your day.
-If you find clients elsewhere, you can bring them on your platform of choice and earn money.
+If you find clients elsewhere, you can bring them to your platform of choice and earn money.
+Most freelancers make use of a reliable VPN to work with international clients.
+If you are a freelancer, you should also consider using a virtual private network that has the choice for a diverse server network.
+Research and compare between different providers that suit you the best.
+For example, nordvpn vs expressvpn is a popular choice among remote workers.

 Your customers want to know as much about you as possible.
 I would disclose your education and special skills that help you perform your services better.
 You can also include certifications you’ve obtained and the goals you’ve achieved.
 I would also tell customers what you like to do in your free time, such as your hobbies.